vincentsels/ecorendum/src/assets/md/en/info.md

 ### Measures

-The majority of the set of measures stems from a collection of sample measures compiled the first of december 2023 by the '[Vlaams Energie- en Klimaatagentschap](https://www.vlaanderen.be/veka)' (VEKA), ordered by the Flemish minister of Environment and Energy, Zuhal Demir, in response to the abovementioned Klimaatzaak ruling, to get an idea of the scope of measurements to require to meet the imposed target.
+The majority of the set of measures stems from a collection of sample measures compiled the first of december 2023 by the '[Vlaams Energie- en Klimaatagentschap](https://www.vlaanderen.be/veka)' (VEKA), ordered by the Flemish minister of Environment and Energy, Zuhal Demir, in response to the abovementioned Klimaatzaak ruling, to get an idea of the scope of measures to meet the imposed target.
 This came in the form of a 4-page Word document which they shared with us.
 We translated these measures into the format of our tool, which is of course a rough approximation.

 An additional measure, 'Obligatory display of carbon footprint on products and services' was entirely made up by us, and added just to have a difference in the measures between preconfigured 'sets' and when you compile your own set.

 ### Measure impact

-- All **measurement cost estimates** are largely made-up, intuitive guesses, where possible loosely based on similar measures in other countries.
-The tool supports both
+- All **measure cost estimates** are largely made-up, intuitive guesses, where possible loosely based on similar measures in other countries.
+The tool supports both an 'initial cost' and a 'yearly cost'.
+Ideally, this should be changed into a minimum and maximum value, to account for uncertainty.
+Certain measures will have a larger spread than others.

 - The **ecological and SDG impact** are also largely made-up, intuitive guesses.